buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

 ``volumes`` expects a list of (volume_id, mount_point) tuples to attempt attaching when your instance has been created.

 If you want to attach new ephemeral volumes, use the the block_device_map attribute.
-This follows the BlockDeviceMap configuration of boto almost exactly, essentially acting as a passthrough.
+This follows the AWS API syntax, essentially acting as a passthrough.
 The only distinction is that the volumes default to deleting on termination to avoid leaking volume resources when workers are terminated.
 See boto documentation for further details.